cashfree/cashfree-woocommerce/readme.txt

 == Changelog ==

+= 4.5.2 =
+* Added compatibility with High-Performance order storage (COT).

 = 4.5.0 =
-* Change error message in case of domain name is not whitelist
+* Change error message for cases where the domain name is not whitelisted.
-* Customize your order ID prefix to maintain distinct identification for orders, especially when managing multiple stores with shared order sequences.
-By setting a unique prefix for each store, you ensure that orders remain organized and easily distinguishable.
+* Introduce the ability to customize the order ID prefix.
+This feature is particularly useful when managing multiple stores with shared order sequences.
+By assigning a unique prefix to each store, you can maintain clear organization and easy distinction between orders.

 = 4.4.6 =
 * Bug fixes